 Although counties and cities use hearing examiners primarily for deciding land use permit applications and/or administrative appeals of land use decisions, they may also be used to make recommendations or decisions on other local matters.

 - RCW 58.17.330 – Authorizes use of a hearing examiner system in cities and counties for issuing recommendations or decisions on preliminary plat

 - RCW 36.70B.020(3) – Defines open record hearings on project permit applications – hearing examiner may conduct

 - RCW 46.55.240 – Authorizes use of a hearing examiner to conduct hearings on abatement and removal of junk vehicles from private property

-- RCW 43.21C.075 – Authorizes use of a hearing examiner to conduct hearings on SEPA appeals
+- RCW 43.21C.075 – Authorizes use of a hearing examiner to conduct hearings on State Environmental Policy Act appeals

 - Also see specific statutes for code cities, non-code cities, counties, and local/road improvement districts (below)